andyortlieb/andyortlieb.github.io/Commercial-Products.md

 ### AdventTax FeeDirect: Payment Processing

 FeeDirect was a feature of AdventTax which enabled Tax Preparers (ERO's) to facilitate the collection of fee payments from its customers.
-I developed ACH integration by generating, validating and receiving NACHA data.
-I also developed integration with Authorize.Net for credit card payment processing.

 #### Overview
  * Product Active: 2012-2014
  * My Active Role: 2012-2013

-#### Related Works
+#### My Role

+ * Developed ACH Integration by generating, validating and receiving NACHA transport data
+ * Developed integration with AUthorize.Net for credit card payment processing
- * An interactive reporting tool (with templates, parameters and export features)
+ * Developed an interactive reporting tool (with templates, parameters and export features)

 ---